COVID-19: Long Island Sees New Increases In Cases, Positivity Rate; Latest Totals By County

 - Friday, Nov.
 6: 2.5 percent

-In Nassau County, 254 new cases were confirmed on Friday, Nov.
-6 with another 259 in Suffolk County.
+In Nassau County, 264 new cases were confirmed on Saturday, Nov.
+7 (up 10 from a day earlier) with another 259 in Suffolk County (the same as a day earlier).

 - Deaths - 18